-The following are the key dates for the 2021 summer session:
+The following are the key dates for the 2021 september session:

 Exam rules: pdf

 Make sure you test your software/hardware setup before taking the exam.
 You can find a simulation of the exam (using Respondus + Lockdown Browser) from Portale della didattica (Remote Exams -> Take the simulation test)

 - Assignment: pdf

 - Some of the best-written reports: pdf, pdf, pdf, pdf